brendanbruh/Hackathon_Agentic_AI/README.md

 >If specify all the specific AI career path to work on, come up with their respective roadmap

 >[!NOTE]
->If can, please compile the info found into text-form
+>If can, please compile the info found into text-form in Data_Collection file in github or GoogleDoc